Teaching English in Taiwan: Living in Taiwan

 Motor Vehicles

 Some ESL teachers choose to purchase a used car if they have plans to stay in Taiwan for two or more years.
-An ARC (Alien Resident Card) and driver’s license are necessary for the purchase of a vehicle.
+An ARC (Alien Resident Card) and a local or international driver’s licence are necessary for the purchase of a vehicle.

 General Etiquette